13 Days in Tunisia, North Africa – Backpacking Travel Guide

 There were many other interesting constructions such as baths (Licinian Baths, Aïn Doura Baths), Triumphal Arches and many temples.
 Romans were well-known for their cutting-edge infrastructures at the time, like cisterns, aqueducts and even an ancient version of sanitary sewers existed in Dougga.

 The place where Dougga is located, at the top of the hill, gives a beautiful view over the surrounding countryside.

-Kelibia is a touristic town on the Cap Bon peninsula, the most eastern point of Tunisia.
+Kelibia is a touristic town on the Cap Bon peninsula, the most easterly point of Tunisia.

-The town was founded by the Carthaginians and has been afterwards occupied by the Romans.
+The town was founded by the Carthaginians and has been afterward occupied by the Romans.
 About 15 km from the center you may visit the ruins of Kerkoune.

-The main landmark of Kelibia is the Fort, which has been recently restored.
+The central landmark of Kelibia is the recently restored Fort.